icann/rdap-conformance-tool/docs/2019_gtld/tig/registry.md

 The following steps should be used to test the RDAP protocol section 1.11.1 and 1.2 of the RDAP_Technical_Implementation_Guide_2_1:

-1. Verify that the TLD of the domain name is listed in the bootstrapDomainNameSpace.
+1. Test case [-23100](#id-testCase-23100){ #id-testCase-23100 }: Verify that the TLD of the domain name is listed in the bootstrapDomainNameSpace.
 ``` json
 {
   "code": -23100,